michaelhelvey/crabbot/README.md

 - Working Rust toolchain
 - ngrok account (if you want to proxy the discord bot to your local machine)
 - Just command runner (if you want to use the justfile)
+- direnv or something to load .env vars into your shell because the rust code won't auto load the file

 Running the bot: